 "Pimples on the scalp are extremely common," says Joshua Zeichner, MD, a New York-based dermatologist.
 "Contrary to what many people think, it's not true acne, but rather folliculitis, which is an infection of the hair follicles."

-Even though they're not technically pimples, the infection can "mimic acne," according to Connecticut-based dermatologist Mona Gohara, MD.
+Even though a pimple with hair isn't technically a pimple, the infection can "mimic acne," according to Connecticut-based dermatologist Mona Gohara, MD.
 "They can be little pustules."
 In other words, they ain't pleasant.

 So how can your scalp—something you likely clean every day or hey, at least once or twice a week—get an infection that leads to breakouts?
 "In some cases it can be caused by bacteria on the skin, and in other cases, it may be the result of high levels of yeast, which also cause dandruff," Dr. Zeichner explains.
 "Also, when the healthy levels of microorganisms on our scalp become disrupted, it can contribute to a variety of different skin diseases."
 It can also come from irritating dyes or hair products, Dr. Gohara adds.